For most people this will seem like the driest post ever, but my fellow designers out there might actually find this

 Next, in second place we have the UniPin fineliner.
 Now again, this is another good contender.
-The black ink we discussed in last entry?
-Not a problem with this one.
-The colour is a lot richer, especially on the thicker versions (i.e. the 0.5).
+Compared to the Micron pen the colour is a lot richer, especially on the thicker versions (i.e. the 0.5).
 No real qualms here but I do think this pen is a lot better suited to illustrations where you want to gradually build layers with shading.
 What’s also great is that out of all three, this is the cheapest option – so, great for practicing with!
-I’ll give this one an 8/10.
+I’d give this one an 8/10.

 This Staedtler Pigment Liner has been a long-time favourite of mine – we’re probably talking since GCSE Art.
 Perhaps it’s partly due to the sense of familiarity that I’ve placed it at number one.
 Staedtler tends to be a good, reliable brand and I use them a lot for other things.
 I like that they offer a 0.05 size where most brands offer 0.1 as their smallest.
 These fineliners are smooth, easy to work with and don’t leave gaps in the lines.
 Whenever I create a botanical illustration like the one pictured above, 98% of time it has been created with this pen.
 The other 2% of the time, I’ve probably misplaced it soemwhere.
 I’ll give this one a 9/10 because there could still be something out there that’s better, I just don’t know about it yet!